heygrady/blog/src/pages/2017-07-03-upgrading-gatsby/index.md

 - Update `build:prod` to use `--prefix-paths` instead of `--prefix-links`

 ### Copy over other important files
+We need to drop our `config.toml` and grab the bootstrap config files from the new blog.

 ```
 rm config.toml && \